wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

 We've implemented a cleaner solution for the NextAuth configuration to work properly with Astro's static build process:

-- Modified `[...nextauth].ts` to use environment-based conditional imports
+- Modified `[...nextauth].ts` to use a try-catch approach with dynamic imports
-- In production (static build), the file exports simple 404 response handlers
-- In development, it dynamically imports NextAuth only when needed
+- Removed conditional environment checks that were causing build errors
+- Added error handling to gracefully handle cases where NextAuth can't be loaded
+- Simplified the export syntax to be compatible with Astro's static build process

 Here's the updated implementation: